-- Assess in identifying a child as needing SEN support, the early years practitioner/ class teacher, working with the SENCO, the child (if appropriate), and the child's parents, carries out an analysis of the child's needs.
+Assess - in identifying a child as needing SEND support, the class teacher, working with the SENDCo, the child (if appropriate), and the child's parents, carries out an analysis of the child's needs.
 This assessment draws on the teacher's assessment and experience of the child, their previous progress and attainment, as well as any other available (rate of progress, attainment, and behaviour etc.).
 This assessment should be reviewed regularly.
 In some cases, outside professionals from health or social services may already be involved with the child.
-With the agreement of the parents, these professionals should liaise with the school to help inform the assessments. - Plan Where it is decided to provide additional / SEN support, and having formally notified the parents, the practitioner / class teacher and the SENCO agree, in consultation with the parent, the desired outcomes.
+With the agreement of the parents, these professionals should liaise with the school to help inform the assessments.

+Plan - Where it is decided to provide additional / SEND support, and having formally notified the parents, the practitioner / class teacher and the SENDCo agree, in consultation with the parent, the desired outcomes.
 Interventions and/or support are put in place, the expected impact on progress, development or behaviour, and a clear date for review recorded.
 All teachers and support staff who work with the child are made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This should also be recorded on the school's information system. - Do The early years practitioner/ class teacher remains responsible for working with the child on a daily basis.
-With support from the SENCO, they oversee the implementation of the interventions or programmes agreed as part of additional / SEN support.
+This should also be recorded on the school's information system.

+Do - The class teacher remains responsible for working with the child on a daily basis.
+With support from the SENDCo, they oversee the implementation of the interventions or programmes agreed as part of additional / SEND support.
 Where the interventions involve group or one-to-one teaching away from the main class teacher, they should still retain responsibility for the child.
-The SENCO should support the practitioner /class teacher in assessing the impact of the action taken, in problem solving and advising on the effective implementation of support. - Review The effectiveness, impact and quality of the support / interventions is reviewed, in line with the agreed date, by the practitioner / class teacher and SENCO, taking into account the child's parents and the child's views.
+The SENDCo should support the practitioner /class teacher in assessing the impact of the action taken, in problem solving and advising on the effective implementation of support.

+Review - The effectiveness, impact and quality of the support / interventions is reviewed, in line with the agreed date, by the practitioner / class teacher and SENDCo, taking into account the child's parents and the child's views.
 This should feedback into the analysis of the child's needs.
 They revise the support in light of the child's progress and development, deciding any changes to the support and outcomes.
 Parents should have clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.